North Korea Seen Reassembling Rocket Test Site

 North Korea wanted sanctions relief in exchange for the dismantlement of a major nuclear weapons research site at Yongbyon.
 The U.S., meanwhile, insisted that the North must surrender its entire nuclear program in exchange for economic benefits.

 The Sohae facility, also referred to as Dongchang-ri and Tongchang-ri, is the site from which North Korea attempted satellite launches in 2012 and 2016.
-It's also the location of a test stand Pyongyang has used to fire some of its rocket engines on the ground.
+It's also the location of a test stand that Pyongyang has used to fire some of its rocket engines on the ground.

-More recently, Sohae figured prominently in the ongoing talks between North Korea and the U.S. Last June, after the first U.S.-North Korea summit in Singapore, President Trump said Kim had given his word he would close "a major missile engine testing site."
+More recently, Sohae figured prominently in the ongoing talks between North Korea and the United States.
+Last June, after the first U.S.-North Korea summit, in Singapore, Trump said Kim had given his word that he would close "a major missile-engine testing site."

 "I got that after we signed the agreement," Trump said at a press conference following his meeting with Kim.
 "I said, 'Do me a favor.
-You've got this missile engine testing site.
+You've got this missile-engine testing site.
 We know where it is because of the heat.'
 It's incredible, the equipment we have, to be honest with you.
 I said, 'Can you close it up?'
 He's going to close it up."

-Kim followed up with an official announcement that he was closing Sohae during a summit in September with South Korean President Moon Jae-in.
+During a summit in September with South Korean President Moon Jae-in, Kim followed up with an official announcement that he was closing Sohae.
 In that announcement, he referred to Sohae as Dongchang-ri.
 Some analysts suggest the name change might have been an effort to obfuscate that he was offering the same site to the South Koreans that he had offered to Trump three months earlier.

 Regardless, satellite imagery suggested that North Korea did begin disassembling the site in the summer of 2018.
-Cranes began pulling down a large building at the site used to transfer rockets from an assembly building to a launch pad.
+Cranes began pulling down a large building at the site used to transfer rockets from an assembly building to a launchpad.
 Work also began on taking down heavy steel sections of the engine test stand.
 But by August, the work had stalled, and little further activity was observed.

 Even if Sohae is being rebuilt after the failed summit, Kim isn't violating any agreement with the U.S., notes David Wright, co-director of the global security program at the Union of Concerned Scientists.
 "There is nothing that restricts North Korea's ability to do testing of its ballistic missiles," he says.
 While Kim has maintained a voluntary moratorium on flight testing, ground tests at facilities like Sohae are unrestricted.